Alexander Heilner

 Project Description

-These images are part of a long-term project documenting the Colorado River’s use for agriculture, industry, recreation, and municipal consumption.
-Visually mapping the diminishment of the Colorado is a project I hope will serve two purposes.
-First, I hope to engender smart decisions about water use in the near future.
+This project is an attempt to visually map these circumstances at this critical moment in time.
+I hope these photographs help to motivate smart decisions about water use in the near future.
 But I also see this project as a decidedly aesthetic record, for posterity, of how this natural resource was managed and mis-managed in my lifetime.
 Global warming is changing lands we take for granted right before our eyes, and the better we understand these shifts and our role in them, the better equipped we will be to reckon with them.

 Aerial photography for this project has been generously supported by LightHawk.